hanebox/ekphos/README.md

 Notes are stored as `.md` files in your configured notes directory.

-**Context-aware**: When your cursor is on a folder or a note inside a folder, pressing `n` will create the new note in that folder.
+**Context-aware:** When your cursor is on a folder or a note inside a folder, pressing `n` will create the new note in that folder.

 ### Creating Folders